phatblat/reflog/www/_posts/2016-01-05-jekyll-twitter-plugin.markdown

 {% twitter oembed https://twitter.com/DepressedDarth/status/684318431227727872 align='center' width='220' %}

-The `width` parameter seems to have no effect on the text-only rendering of the tweet.
+The `width` parameter must be between 220 and 550 inclusive and seems to have no effect on the text-only rendering of the tweet.

 ### hide_media